AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 :cpp:`ParmParse` in AMReX_ParmParse.H is a class providing a database for the storage and retrieval of command-line and input-file arguments.
-When :cpp:`amrex::Initialize(int& argc, char**& argv)` is called, the first command-line argument after the executable name (if there is one and it does not contain character =) is taken to be the inputs file, and the contents in the file are used to initialize the :cpp:`ParmParse` database.
-The rest of the command-line arguments are also parsed by :cpp:`ParmParse`.
+When :cpp:`amrex::Initialize(int& argc, char**& argv)` is called, the first command-line argument after the executable name (if there is one, and it does not contain character '=' or start with '-') is taken to be the inputs file, and the contents in the file are used to initialize the :cpp:`ParmParse` database.
+The rest of the command-line arguments are also parsed by :cpp:`ParmParse`, with the exception of those folllowing a '\\-\\-' which signals command line sharing (see section :ref:`sec:basics:parmparse:sharingCL` ).
 The format of the inputs file is a series of definitions in the form of ``prefix.name = value value ....`` For each line, text after # are comments.
 Here is an example inputs file.